v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex2_Implement_Identity_Synch.md

 		Get-MsolGroup

-13. In the list of groups that’s displayed, you should verify that you can see the **Research** and **Manufacturing** groups, and that you do not see the  **Print Operators** group (this is the built-in group that did not synchronize from on-premises to Microsoft 365).
+13. In the list of groups that’s displayed, you should verify that you can see the **Research** and **Manufacturing** groups, and that you do not see the  **Print Operators** group (this is the built-in security group that did not synchronize from on-premises to Microsoft 365).

 14. To verify that the group membership changes that you made in your on-premises Active Directory were synced to the **Research** group in Microsoft 365, you should copy the **ObjectID** for the **Research** group to your clipboard by dragging your mouse over the ObjectId string and then pressing **Ctrl-C**.   <br/>